-Everyone deserves to be treated fairly at work, including people with long-term (chronic) medical conditions or disabilities.
+Everyone deserves to be treated fairly at work, including people with chronic medical conditions or disabilities.
 It is not only the right thing to do – it is the law.
 Here is a closer look at your rights at work.

 What are workplace accommodations?

 An accommodation makes it possible for a person with a disability to complete their job duties by adjusting their work surroundings.
-It could include:1
+Workplace accommodations for type 2 diabetes could include:1

 - Changes to your work environment, schedule, or duties

 Different people, even those with the same disability, may have different workplace needs.1

 What are my rights?

 Title I of the Americans with Disabilities Act (ADA) outlines 3 areas in which employers may offer reasonable accommodations.
 They include adjustments to:1

 - Job application processes: This is to make sure that employers consider qualified applicants with disabilities.